Data Centers in Curacao

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: over 15 – as of September 2025.
-The island hosts an active ecosystem of service providers leveraging its position at the intersection of several trans-Atlantic and Pan-American subsea systems.
+The island serves as a resilient intersection for several trans-Atlantic and Pan-American subsea systems.
+This density ensures diverse routing options for international traffic reaching South America and the United States.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions – as of September 2025.
-While there are no local on-ramps for AWS or Google Cloud (GCP) physically on the island, providers offer private network extensions to the Miami hub for Caribbean cloud traffic.
+While no major providers maintain physical on-ramps on the island, local facilities offer private network extensions to the Miami hub for direct cloud access.

-Internet Exchange Points (IXPs): AMS-IX Caribbean is the primary exchange in Willemstad.
-It facilitates local traffic exchange and reduces latency for regional users as of September 2025.
+Internet Exchange Points (IXPs): AMS-IX Caribbean is the primary exchange in Willemstad, facilitating local peering and significantly reducing latency for regional users as of September 2025.

-Bare Metal: High-performance hardware is available through regional providers and global entities like Latitude.sh, supporting compute-heavy workloads as of September 2025.
+Bare Metal: High-performance hardware is available through regional providers and global entities such as Latitude.sh, supporting compute-heavy workloads as of September 2025.

 Power Analysis

 Average Cost Of Power: Industrial electricity rates are approximately $0.28/kWh – as of September 2025.
-This pricing reflects the higher costs of fuel importation typical for island economies, impacting operating expenses for high-density deployments.
+This pricing reflects the higher costs of fuel importation typical for island economies, impacting the operating budget for high-density deployments.

 Power Grid Reliability: Infrastructure in primary data center corridors is well-engineered with redundant configurations.
 Multi-substation support ensures the consistency required for mission-critical uptime as of September 2025.